fabian7593/Tenshi/README.md

 ### What is Needed for Tenshi

-- Migrate all logic of Tenshi to a TypeScript library.
+- Library: Migrate all logic of Tenshi to a TypeScript library.
-- Implement logic for adding documents to other services such as Azure and/or local servers.
+- Factory Pattern Documents: Implement logic for adding documents to other services such as Azure and/or local servers.
-- Develop OAuth implementation for Google.
+- Oauth: Develop OAuth implementation for Google.
+- Endpoint: Implement Logout
+- Endpoint: Get all roles (just for admin)
-- Add a payments methods module.
+- Module: Add a payments methods.
-- Add a subscriptions module.
+- Module: Add a subscriptions.
 - Separate validation and error handling logic into middlewares.
-- Create testing environment, for implementation test and Unit Test as well.
+- Testing: Create testing environment, for Unit Test all endpoints.
-- Create Devops Docker
+- DevOps: Create Devops Docker File and publish.

 <br><br><br>